statmlben/embedding-learning/README.rst

 	  publisher={Taylor \& Francis}
 	}

-Code to reproduce the numerical experiments in the paper is included in supplementary folder.
+Code to reproduce the numerical experiments in the paper are included in ``./supplementary`` folder.

-This project was created by `Ben Dai <http://users.stat.umn.edu/~bdai/>`_.
+This project was created by `Ben Dai <https://www.bendai.org>`_.
 If there is any problem and suggestion please contact me via <bdai@umn.edu>.

 Dependencies
 ~~~~~~~~~~~~